 Lymphoma is the most common blood cancer.
-The two main forms of lymphoma are Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
+The two main forms of lymphoma are Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL).
 Lymphoma occurs when cells of the immune system called lymphocytes, a type of white blood cell, grow and multiply uncontrollably.
-These cancerous lymphocytes can travel to many parts of the body, including the lymph nodes, spleen, bone marrow, blood, or other organs, and form a mass called a tumor.
-The body has two main types of lymphocytes that can develop into lymphomas: B-lymphocytes (B-cells) and T-lymphocytes (T-cells).
+Cancerous lymphocytes can travel to many parts of the body, including the lymph nodes, spleen, bone marrow, blood, or other organs, and form a mass called a tumor.
+The body has two main types of lymphocytes that can develop into lymphomas: B lymphocytes (B cells) and T lymphocytes (T cells).

-Follicular lymphoma (FL), a B-cell lymphoma, is the most common indolent (slow- growing) form of NHL, accounting for approximately 20 percent to 30 percent of all NHLs.
-Common signs of disease include enlargement of the lymph nodes in the neck, underarm, stomach, or groin, as well as fatigue, shortness of breath, night sweats, and weight loss.
-Often, people with FL have no obvious symptoms of the disease at diagnosis.
+Follicular lymphoma (FL) is the most common indolent (slow- growing) form of NHL, accounting for approximately 12 percent of all B-cell NHLs.
+Common symptoms of FL include enlargement of the lymph nodes in the neck, underarms, abdomen, or groin, as well as fatigue, shortness of breath, night sweats, and weight loss.
+Often, patients with FL have no obvious symptoms of the disease at diagnosis.

-There are various treatment options for FL based on the severity of associated symptoms as well as the rate of cancer growth.
-If patients show no or very few symptoms, doctors may decide not to treat it right away, an approach referred to as "watch and wait" or "watchful waiting."
-Studies have shown that suitable patients who follow a "watch and wait" approach have outcomes similar to those being treated early in the course of their disease.
+There are various treatment options for FL based on the severity of associated symptoms and the rate of cancer growth.
+If patients show no or very few symptoms, physicians may recommend not to treat the disease right away, an approach referred to as "watchful waiting" or "observation."
+Studies have shown that patients who are managed with a watchful waiting approach have survival outcomes similar to those who are treated early in the course of their disease.
 With this strategy, patients' overall health and disease are monitored through regular checkup visits and various evaluations, such as laboratory and imaging tests.
 Active treatment is started if the patient begins to develop lymphoma-related symptoms or there are signs that the disease is progressing based on testing during follow- up visits. .

 FL is generally very responsive to radiation and chemotherapy.
-Radiation can provide a cure in some patients with limited disease; in more advanced stages, physicians may use one or more chemotherapy drugs or the monoclonal antibody rituximab (Rituxan), alone or in combination.
-Common combination regimens include:
+Radiation alone can provide a long-lasting remission in some patients with limited disease.
+In more advanced stages, physicians may use one or more chemotherapy drugs or the monoclonal antibody rituximab (Rituxan), alone or in combination with other agents. .

 Clinical trials are crucial in identifying effective drugs and determining optimal doses for lymphoma patients.
-Patients interested in participating in a clinical trial should talk to their physician or contact LRF's Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing firstname.lastname@example.org g.
+Patients interested in participating in a clinical trial should talk to their physician or contact the LRF Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing firstname.lastname@example.org.

-Because FL is generally characterized by multiple disease relapses after responses to a variety of treatments, patients in remission should have regular visits with a physician who is familiar with their medical history as well as with the treatments they have received.
-Medical tests (such as blood tests and computed tomography [CT] or positron emission tomography [PET] scans, and biopsies of suspicious masses or the pelvic bone marrow) may be required at various times during remission to evaluate the need for additional treatments.
+Since FL is generally characterized by multiple disease relapses after responses to a variety of treatments, patients in remission should have regular visits with a physician who is familiar with their medical history and the treatments they have received.
+Medical tests (such as blood tests and computed tomography [CT] or positron emission tomography [PET] scans, and biopsies of suspicious masses or the pelvic bone marrow) may be required at various times during remission to evaluate the need for additional treatment.

-Some treatments can cause long-term effects or late effects, which can vary based on duration and frequency of treatments, age, gender, and overall health of each patient at the time of treatment.
-The doctor will check for these effects during follow-up care.
+Some treatments can cause long-term effects or late effects, which can vary based on duration and frequency of treatments, age, gender, and the overall health of each patient at the time of treatment.
+A physician will check for these effects during follow-up care.
 Visits may become less frequent the longer the disease remains in remission.

 A lymphoma diagnosis often triggers a range of feelings and concerns.
 In addition, cancer treatment can cause physical discomfort.
-Support groups and online message boards can help patients connect with other people who have lymphoma.
 One-to-one peer support programs, such as LRF’s Lymphoma Support Network, connects patients and caregivers with volunteers that have experience with FL, similar treatments, or challenges, for mutual emotional support and encouragement.
 You may find this useful whether you or a loved one is newly diagnosed, in treatment, or in remission.

 LRF offers a wide range of resources that address treatment options, the latest research advances, and ways to cope with all aspects of lymphoma and FL, including our award-winning mobile app, Focus On Lymphoma.
 LRF also provides many educational activities, from in-person meetings to teleconferences and webcasts for people with follicular lymphoma, as well as FL e-Updates that provide the latest disease-specific news and treatment options. .
-For more information about any of these resources, visit the website at www.lymphoma.org or www.FocusOnFL.org.
-You can also contact the Helpline at (800) 500-9976 or email@example.com.
+For more information about any of these resources, visit the website at www.lymphoma.org or www.FocusOnFL.org, or contact the Helpline at (800) 500-9976 or email@example.com.

 View or order the following publications from our booklets/factsheets:

 Professional staff members are available to answer your questions and provide individual support to you and your loved ones.
-Contact our Helpline, available Monday through Friday from 8:00am - 5:00pm Pacific Standard Time (PST).
-Call (800) 500-9976 or e-mail firstname.lastname@example.org.
+Contact our Helpline, available Monday through Friday from 8:00 AM - 5:00 PM Pacific Standard Time (PST).
+Call (800) 500-9976 or e-mail firstname.lastname@example.org. (revised 12.2016)